kianby/srmail/README.md

 ## Simple RESTful Mailer

 Small piece of code providing a simple way to send and receive emails via a RESTful API.
 Because of security considerations, SRMail is likely to listen on localhost and provide e-mail services to other applications running on the same host.
-For that purpose SRMail needs access to an email account via IMAP and SMTP.
+For that purpose SRMail manages an email account via IMAP and SMTP.

 SRMail is written in Python 3.

 ### Configuration

 Configuration is a JSON file having *global*, *imap*, *smtp* and *http* sections. **polling** is IMAP inbox polling in seconds.
 It is used when new e-mails are posted to several registered clients defined in **post_urls**.
 If no client is defined e-mail polling is disabled.

     {
       "global" : {